waynesutton/better-todo/files.md

     - Index: `by_user`
   - **userPreferences**: Stores per-user settings including todoFontSize
     - Index: `by_user`
-  - **fullPageNotes**: Stores full-page notes with userId, optional date, optional folderId, title, content, order, collapsed, and pinnedToTop
+  - **fullPageNotes**: Stores full-page notes with userId, optional date, optional folderId, title, content, order, collapsed, pinnedToTop, and archived status
     - Index: `by_user_and_date` (for notes with dates), `by_user_and_folder` (for notes in projects)
     - Search indexes: `search_content` on content field, `search_title` on title field
     - Notes can exist independently in projects (decoupled from dates)
+    - Notes can be archived with their parent project or independently
+    - Archived notes are excluded from active counts and listings

 ### Functions